How to Enjoy God

 The Queen of Sheba Visits Solomon

 9 When the queen of Sheba heard of Solomon’s fame, she came to Jerusalem to test him with hard questions.
 Arriving with a very great caravan—with camels carrying spices, large quantities of gold, and precious stones—she came to Solomon and talked with him about all she had on her mind.
 2 Solomon answered all her questions; nothing was too hard for him to explain to her.
-3 When the queen of Sheba saw the wisdom of Solomon, as well as the palace he had built, 4 the food on his table, the seating of his officials, the attending servants in their robes, the cupbearers in their robes and the burnt offerings he made at the temple of the Lord, she was overwhelmed.
+3 When the queen of Sheba saw the wisdom of Solomon, as well as the palace he had built, 4 the food on his table, the seating of his officials, the attending servants in their robes, the cupbearers in their robes and the burnt offerings he made at the temple of the LORD, she was overwhelmed.

 5 She said to the king, “The report I heard in my own country about your achievements and your wisdom is true.
 6 But I did not believe what they said until I came and saw with my own eyes.
 Indeed, not even half the greatness of your wisdom was told me; you have far exceeded the report I heard.
 7 How happy your people must be!
 How happy your officials, who continually stand before you and hear your wisdom!
-8 Praise be to the Lord your God, who has delighted in you and placed you on his throne as king to rule for the Lord your God.
+8 Praise be to the LORD your God, who has delighted in you and placed you on his throne as king to rule for the LORD your God.
 Because of the love of your God for Israel and his desire to uphold them forever, he has made you king over them, to maintain justice and righteousness.”

 9 Then she gave the king 120 talents of gold, large quantities of spices, and precious stones.
 There had never been such spices as those the queen of Sheba gave to King Solomon.

 10 (The servants of Hiram and the servants of Solomon brought gold from Ophir; they also brought algumwood and precious stones.
-11 The king used the algumwood to make steps for the temple of the Lord and for the royal palace, and to make harps and lyres for the musicians.
+11 The king used the algumwood to make steps for the temple of the LORD and for the royal palace, and to make harps and lyres for the musicians.
 Nothing like them had ever been seen in Judah.)

 12 King Solomon gave the queen of Sheba all she desired and asked for; he gave her more than she had brought to him.
 Then she left and returned with her retinue to her own country.

-Solomon’s Splendor
+Solomon’s Splendour

 13 The weight of the gold that Solomon received yearly was 666 talents, 14 not including the revenues brought in by merchants and traders.
 Also all the kings of Arabia and the governors of the territories brought gold and silver to Solomon.